Connic

 Agent Documentation

-Agent configurations — including model selection, system prompts, tool access, and guardrail rules — serve as living documentation of your AI system's capabilities and constraints.
+Agent configurations (model selection, system prompts, tool access, guardrail rules) serve as living documentation of your AI system's capabilities and constraints.
 Version-controlled through Git, with full change history.

 Record-Keeping: Audit-Ready From Day One